 - Kick-Ass was called a superhero version of Zombieland, a film where zombies are not used as some kind of political or sociological metaphor, but just something to have fun killing.

-- Scream (1996) was, itself, a Deconstructive Parody of the Slasher Movie, but it also reconstructed the genre by reminding audiences of why they liked slashers so much, and helped bring the ailing genre back into popularity.
-It was soon followed by a large number of straight slasher flicks.
+- Scream (1996) was, itself, a Deconstructive Parody of the Slasher Movie, one that director Wes Craven hoped would be a Genre-Killer for slashers by making them impossible to take seriously anymore.
+However, it also reconstructed the genre by reminding audiences of why they liked slashers so much, and helped bring the ailing genre back into popularity.
+It was soon followed by a large number of slasher flicks that played it completely straight.

-- Ten years later, Hatchet and All the Boys Love Mandy Lane did the same thing, albeit in two very different manners (Hatchet was a more comedic form of horror, while Mandy Lane was far more serious and gritty).
+- Hatchet and All the Boys Love Mandy Lane deconstructed the Slasher Movie genre, albeit in two very different manners (Hatchet was a more comedic form of horror, while Mandy Lane was far more serious and gritty).

 - Star Trek could be seen as a Reconstruction not only of the Star Trek franchise, but also the Space Opera genre as a whole.
 While the franchise had been heavily deconstructed to begin with, the later series had moved away from many aspects of the original series.
 The genre as a whole had suffered from certain works (including Star Trek: Enterprise and the Star Wars prequels) becoming notorious for generating a Hatedom and Broken Base, and undergone Deconstruction with the remake of Battlestar Galactica in 2000.